Stephen Ashfield: On stage

 In 2019 Ashfield originated the role of Hamish McClarnon in the world premiere of the musical adaptation of Becoming Nancy.
 The production played at the Coca-Cola Stage at the Alliance Theatre, which is part of the Atlanta Theatre Company from September 6 to October 6, 2019.
+He reprised the role in the UK premiere at the Birmingham Repertory Theatre from October 2 to November 2, 2024.

 On screen

-In 2007 he appeared in Sweeney Todd directed by Tim Burton for Warner Bros.
+In 2007 Ashfield appeared in Sweeney Todd directed by Tim Burton for Warner Bros.
 He has also performed with Jersey Boys on Strictly Come Dancing, GMTV, This Morning, Alan Titchmarsh, The Paul O'Grady Show, Loose Women, Children In Need, and The 80th Royal Variety Performance.

-In March 2014 he appeared in the season 3 finale of Call the Midwife as Philip Worth.
+In March 2014 Ashfieldce appeared in the season 3 finale of Call the Midwife as Philip Worth.